Man Utd's McTominay makes history with early double strike against Leeds | Goal.com

 Leeds hit back before the break through Liam Cooper’s header, but Man Utd would get two more goals midway through the second half through Fernandes and Dan James.

-The Portugal international has now been involved in 30 goals in just 27 Premier League appearances after he joined from Sporting CP in January.
+The Portugal international has now been involved in 29 goals in just 27 Premier League appearances after he joined the Red Devils from Sporting CP in January.

+For James, meanwhile, it was his first Premier League goal in 33 appearances since his last such strike against Southampton in August 2019.

-A win at Old Trafford would be enough to lift Manchester United into the top four, with the club still having a game in hand on the rest of the top six.
+United would go on to win the match 6-2, moving up to third in the Premier League table while still having a game in hand on the rest of the top six.